 Detect intrusion events in pre-defined areas by identifying the target’s position, date and time.

-5. Vandalism Prevention Systems
+5. AI Vandalism Prevention Systems

 Computer vision based people detection systems can detect suspicious behavior that leads to vandalism and send an alert to on-site personnel.
 A vandalism prevention system performs person detection to recognize people that enter specific areas.